ibm-build-lab/RAG-Setup/README.md

 ## Provision the RAG-LLM-Service on Code Engine

-Go to https://github.com/ibm-build-lab/RAG-LLM-Service/tree/main/codeengine-setup for steps to do this
+Go to https://github.com/ibm-build-lab/RAG-LLM-Service/tree/main/codeengine-setup for steps to do this.

 ## Provision watsonx Assistant Plus plan

 Create an assistant to connect to **RAG-LLM-Service**.
 Create a custom extension for **RAG-LLM-Service** and upload the actions located in https://github.com/ibm-build-lab/RAG-LLM-Service/tree/main/watsonx-assistant-setup.
 See https://github.com/ibm-build-lab/RAG-LLM-Service/blob/main/watsonx-assistant-setup/README.md for more information and detailed steps.
+For the actions to search **Watson Discovery** instead of **ElasticSearch**, you will need to change the "No matches" assistant action to call the `Query WD + LLM` action instead of `Query ES + LLM`

 Optional: Create a different assistant to connect up Integrated Conversational Search to test differences.
 See https://www.ibm.com/docs/en/watsonx/watson-orchestrate/current?topic=assistants-conversational-search